nishaka-avindya/nishaka-avindya.github.io/README.md

 ## Background

-I hold a Bachelor of Management Studies (Honours) from The Open University of Sri Lanka.
-Alongside SEO, I'm expanding into paid media — Google Ads, Meta Ads, YouTube Ads, and LinkedIn Ads — with the goal of working across both organic and paid search.
+I hold a Bachelor of Management Studies (Honours) from The Open University of Sri Lanka, and I'm currently completing a Certificate in Practical Digital Marketing & AI at eMinds Academy Australia.

+## About this repository

+This repository is the source for [nishakaavindya.com](https://nishakaavindya.com/) — a Jekyll site published with GitHub Pages.
+Guides and browser-based SEO tools live in the `_guides` and `_tools` collections; `_data/person.yml` is the single source for every self-description and profile link on the site.

 ## Elsewhere